Skip to main contentSkip to article

 The five sub-areas, mapped

-Newton (the broader town centre, central and west) is not a single block — it is five named pieces with different inventory mixes, different school catchments, different amenity proximity, and different redevelopment-optionality math.
+Newton (the broader town centre, central and west) is five named pieces, each in its own school catchment and each with its own redevelopment-optionality math.
 The Town Centre core is the dense urban heart; the King George corridor is the cultural and commercial spine; West Newton is the older-detached redevelopment band; the Bear Creek edge is the park-adjacent premium; Newton-West / Sunwood is the southwestern wedge with daily-needs commercial.
-Different sub-areas, different decisions.

 Newton Town Centre core (72 Ave + 137 St)